AnsaBaby/AnsaBaby/README.md

 👋 Hey Fam, I'm ANSA BABY✨.

-👀 I am a Machine Learning & Data Science Enthusiast with 6.5 years of Software development experience.
+👀 I am a Machine Learning & Data Science Enthusiast with 7 years of IT expertise.

 🎨I love discovering new things and improving and expanding my knowledge every day!
 I love playing with data and performing analytical experiments to make a positive impact in different fields and industries.
 In addition, I write articles on machine learning and data science and contribute to open source.